Skip to Content

 Is August The Best Time For An Alaska Cruise?

 Alaska has an abridged cruise season from late April to early October.
 First-timers usually look for the best cruise option for Alaska and the best month to sail.
-If you’re planning to visit Alaska in August, July and August command the highest prices and are considered the peak season.
+When planning an Alaska cruise, know that itineraries in July and August command the highest prices and are considered the peak season.

 With children out of school, cruise ships welcome many families in the month of August.
 They also see travelers from Australia who are escaping their winter.

-In August, you’ll experience long days, which allow you to enjoy the pristine landscapes and look for wildlife.
+In August, travelers experience long hours of daylight, ideal for enjoying the pristine landscapes and looking for wildlife.
 So, let’s examine seeing Alaska in August.

 Cruising In August Vs. Shoulder Season

-Cruising in August allows you to enjoy warmer weather conditions, so you won’t necessarily need that down jacket or fleece-lined raincoat.
+Cruising in August allows offers some of the warmest weather conditions, so you down jacket or fleece-lined raincoats aren’t necessarily needed.

 Let’s compare traveling in August to going in the shoulder season.
-If you’re from the south, taking an cruise to Alaska in May might be out of the question.
+Residents from the south, might not want to cruise to Alaska in May because it may be to cold for them.

 However, April and May are the driest months and receive the least amount of rain.
 The chances of rain increase as the summer progresses.
 So, is summer the best time to take an Alaska cruise?

 Being the peak time of year, expect to pay 50% more than one offered in colder weather.
-But summer weather allows you to enjoy outdoor activities without wearing heavy clothing.
+But summer weather allows for outdoor activities without wearing heavy clothing.

 A wet day in Ketchikan